 Here is the script for question 4 of my CCR:

-Friend: Oh, I bet.
+Friend: That's awesome.
 What kind of tech did you use?

 Me: Well, the main thing I used was my phone for the camera.
 I didn’t have a professional camera to work with, so I had to make do with my phone, but it actually turned out pretty good.
 For lighting, I used a ring light, which was the only light I had.
-I wanted the film to have a darker, shadowy feel, so I used the ring light to create some shadows around Triana while she was dancing.
-It helped keep the vibe moody and tense, but it was also tricky to make sure the shadows were where I wanted them.
+I wanted the film to have a dark, shadowy feeling, so I used the ring light to create some shadows around Triana while she was dancing.
+It helped keep a tense mood, but it was also tricky to make sure the shadows were where I wanted them.

 Friend: Nice!
 So, the ring light was the only light?